DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > ***Vallaki to Berez.*** The journey from Vallaki to Berez is four and one-half miles long and takes one and one-half hours.

 > [!abstract]+ **Kasimir’s Departure**
-> When the players descend the mountain, Kasimir shares that he must return to the dusk elf encampment at <span class="citation">N9.
-Vistani Camp (p.
+> When the players descend the mountain, Kasimir shares that he must return to the dusk elf encampment at <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9VistaniCamp">N9.
+Vistani Camp</a> (p.
 119)</span> to see that his people are protected.
 “When Patrina first appeared in my dreams, I never believed myself the one who would wield the weapon of sunlight against Zarovich," he says.
 “I knew that I would uncover it—guard it, if needed, until it found its rightful hand.
 But my place is with my people, and it is time I returned to them."
 >
 > Before Kasimir departs, he asks, thoughtfully: “The Vistani have a tradition—the blood rite, they call it—by which a man may become Vistani himself, though he was not born amongst their wagons.
 When we came to the valley, I shared the blood rite with the man who brought us here; I let Kasimir of Othrondil die, and was reborn as Kasimir Velikov, blood-brother of the Vistani."
 He pauses, then continues: “But Patrina could never let go of the past.
 While I sought to move forward, she could only ever look back.
 I can’t help but wonder, though—if she had completed the blood rite as I did, and so became Vistani, would she have fallen down the dark path she did?"
 >
 > Kasimir is grateful for any thoughts and insights the players might share.

 > [!abstract]+ **Urwin’s Plea**
 > Following his family’s kidnapping at Baba Lysaga’s hands in [[#T3.
-The Witch of Berez]], Urwin Martikov sent raven messengers to the following locations to await the players’ return: the woods near <span class="citation">Chapter 12: The Wizard of Wines (p.
-173)</span>; the woods near <span class="citation">I. Black Carriage (p.
-37)</span>; <span class="citation">P. Luna River Crossroads (p.
-40)</span>; and <span class="citation">R. Raven River Crossroads (p.
+The Witch of Berez]], Urwin Martikov sent raven messengers to the following locations to await the players’ return: the woods near <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines">Chapter 12: The Wizard of Wines</a> (p.
+173)</span>; the woods near <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#IBlackCarriage">I. Black Carriage</a> (p.
+37)</span>; <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#PLunaRiverCrossroads">P. Luna River Crossroads</a> (p.
+40)</span>; and <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#RRavenRiverCrossroads">R. Raven River Crossroads</a> (p.
 40)</span>.
 Each messenger bears the following letter, which is tied to its leg in the form of a small parchment scroll:
 >
 > ---
 >